ami-iit/jaxsim/docs/guide/configuration.rst

   *Default:* ``DEBUG`` for development, ``WARNING`` for production.

-- ``JAXSIM_DISABLE_EXCEPTIONS``: Disables the runtime checks and exceptions.
+- ``JAXSIM_ENABLE_EXCEPTIONS``: Enables the runtime checks and exceptions.
 Note that enabling exceptions might lead to device-to-host transfer of data, increasing the computational time required.

-  *Default:* ``True``.
+  *Default:* ``False``.

 .. note::
     Runtime exceptions are disabled by default on TPU.